 Some people even wrap their ham loaf in bacon before cooking.
 That might be a sin, lol!
 Ham, Bacon and Ground Pork all in one dish.
 I’d be like “Whoa!!”

 Making Grandmother’s Old Fashioned Ham Loaf:

-Because ground ham and sometimes ground pork aren’t always available at the grocer, I just cut my ham or some ham shoulder into cubes and pulse them in my food processor until they’re just tiny little bits.
-That makes this a great recipe to make to use up your last bit of ham from a holiday and will give you absolutely the freshest ground pork.
+Because ground ham and sometimes ground pork aren’t always available at the grocer, I just cut my ham or some pork shoulder into cubes and pulse them in my food processor until they’re just tiny little bits.
+That makes this a great recipe to use up your last bit of ham from a holiday and will give you absolutely the freshest ground pork.

 Grandma’s recipe makes two loaves and is easily divided in half, but even for my small family, I make the recipe as written and freeze one loaf for later.
 I love having a bonus meal in the freezer, ready to go.
 Just put it in the fridge the night before you want to bake it and you’re good to go by dinner time the next day.

-Sometimes Grandmother’s Old Fashioned Ham Loaf bubbles up and you’ll see kind of a creamy substance around the edges of the ham loaf as the milk in the recipe starts bubbling up and caramelizing.
+Sometimes you’ll see kind of a creamy substance around the edges of the ham loaf as the milk in the recipe starts bubbling up and caramelizing.
 I think it’s the best part of the ham loaf!
 Other times it doesn’t happen…it’s really dependent on just how much fat is in the ham/pork mix.